lyndskg/black-scholes-cpp/README.md

 ### <ins>Containerization</ins> (Optional): **`Docker`**
 > - `Docker` can be used to containerize your application, making it easy to deploy and run in different environments.

-### <ins>Considerations</ins>:
-- **Ensure Security:**
-> - If dealing with sensitive financial data, consider implementing secure coding practices and encryption.
-- **Community Support:**
-> - Regularly check for updates and community support for the chosen technologies to ensure a sustainable and maintainable project.

 ---------------------

 <a name="map"></a>